 If you find you're zoomed to a region you don't want to be in, you can use the Rescale toolbar button to return to the default scale (full coverage).
+Some windows may have per-axis rescale buttons too ().

-For more control over axis range and labelling, use the Configure Axes ( ) toolbar button, which will pop up a dialogue like the following:
+For more control over axis range and labelling, use the Configure Axes () toolbar button, which will pop up a dialogue like the following: